aweder05/Sophie-Anton-Robotic-Arm-2022-2023/README.md

 ## Code Reflection

 There wasn't a lot of time to complete the code in this project.
 Because of how long it took to build a proper plan, materialize our plans in Onshape, and fabricate/assemble, there wasn't time for coding.
 Unfortunately, we coded in Arduino, thinking that it would be faster and simpler to write.
-From this, we learned that
+From this, we learned that it's more important to complete tasks properly, and not cut corners.
+While we were able to get all parts of the robot arm moving, we weren't able to control the arm to write letters.

 ## Wiring

 ![wanted to kms](https://github.com/aweder05/Sophie-Anton-Robotic-Arm-2022-2023/assets/112981462/284fba07-54c9-4ba6-955f-db5b4ffeac1f)

+## Wiring Reflection

 As we were going through and wiring everything, we realized that it would be quite complicated to create a reliable wiring diagram for someone to use.
 The L2930s that you can see in between the breadboards and other components of the wiring diagram are actually DRV8833 Dual H-Bridge Motor Drivers.
 Since we used Tinkercad in the wiring diagram process, were were unable to 100% accurately display our type of motor driver.
 In Hindsight, from now on if we encounter a problem similar to the one described in Tinkercad, we will be using fritzing, as the online libraries and ability to import custom parts is built in already.